 Use Empty Buckets as Caddies

 If you are into reusing items, a great idea is to turn an empty bucket into a storage caddy.
-For example, you can make your galvanized paint bucket and use it as a storage container for your garden hose.
+For example, you can take your galvanized paint bucket and use it as a storage container for your garden hose.

 All you have to do is drill several holes in the bucket’s bottom and screw it to the wall.
 Wrap your hose around the bucket and then place items like paintbrushes inside – this makes it functional and you are doing something good for the environment.
-Larger buckets, such as this large one we’ll transition into a rain barrel, can also be great storage for garden stakes, and other tall items that never seem to find a home.
+Larger buckets, such as this large one we’ll eventually transition into a rain barrel, can also be great storage for garden stakes, and other tall items that never seem to find a home.